drofphilosophe/Stata-fgini/README.md

  Install this package using the following command in Stata:

- `net install fastgini, from("https://github.com/drofphilosophe/Stata-fastgini/raw/main") replace`
+ `net install fgini, from("https://github.com/drofphilosophe/Stata-fastgini/raw/main") replace`

  ## Description
  This program will compute the Gini coefficient of a numeric variable.
 The Gini is defined as a function of all pairwise combinations